Gcp 180808 051 Compressed For Web

 The majority of Skye Niseko’s rooms cannot accommodate additional guests; therefore, bedding cannot be provided in most cases.

-We can provide a cot for small children (0-18 months) to all of our room types.
-Children aged up to 6, who cannot fit in our cots, will need to share the existing bedding in the accommodation.
+For infants aged 0-18 months, a cot can be provided upon pre-arrival request in all room types.
+Children aged up to 6 years who cannot be accommodated in a cot will need to share the existing bedding within the room.

 Do you have baby cots and high chairs?

 Yes.
-Please let us know if you would like them and we will be happy to prepare a cot, high chair, or both in your room free of charge.
+Please let us know if you would like us to prepare a cot (suitable for infants aged 0–18 months), a high chair, or both in your room.
+These items are available free of charge with a pre-arrival request.

 Is breakfast included with my reservation?